Are French Fries Vegan

-Fries at Popeyes are mode without any animal-based product (source) but they are cooked with their chicken nuggets.
+Fries at Popeyes are mode without any animal-based product (source) but they are cooked with their chicken nuggets in beef tallow.

 As a side note, mashed potatoes are made with milk derivatives, so are Corn on the cob.
 Red bean & Rice instead contain fish products.

 French Fries at In-n-Out Burgers are made with only plant-based ingredients (source) and cooked in dedicated fryers.